fastify/fastify/docs/Guides/Migration-Guide-V4.md

 ### Change of schema for multiple types

-Since Fastiy v4 has upgraded to Ajv v8.
+Since Fastify v4 has upgraded to Ajv v8.
 The "type" keywords with multiple types (other than with "null") are prohibited.
 Read more ['here'](https://ajv.js.org/strict-mode.html#strict-types)